Granny Square Crochet Top Pattern (Easy + Free Tutorial)

 How many granny squares do you need?

-You will also need to adjust your yarn quantities for the number of squares you need to make.
+You will also need to adjust your yarn quantities for the number of square patterns you must make.

 - XS/S – 38 (46 if you add an extra row of length on the front and back panels)